Capsules for the top 20 drivers in the Sprint Cup standings, plus five additional drivers of note.

 Team: Joe Gibbs Racing

-WHERE HE STANDS: Kyle Busch remained in third place for the second consecutive week after Kansas.
-He trails points leader Jeff Gordon by 21 points, is six points behind second-ranked Matt Kenseth and leads fourth-ranked Dale Earnhardt Jr. by five points.
+WHERE HE STANDS: Kyle Busch remained in third place for the third consecutive week after the Coca-Cola 600, but he is now also tied with Carl Edwards.
+Busch and Edwards both trail points leader Jeff Gordon by 24 points, are 13 points behind second-ranked Matt Kenseth and leads fifth-ranked Dale Earnhardt Jr. by 14 points.

 88 DALE EARNHARDT JR., Chevrolet